uhthomas/zif/README.md

 There is also a user interface being developed [here](https://github.com/zif/ui), with in-built streaming and downloading, all without needing a torrent client.

+## Connecting to the main network
+Presently I am running several Zif nodes, you can bootstrap from this network as follows (assuming you have Zifd running and listening on port 8080).

+First you need Tor running: to do this, cd into the `tor` directory, and run `tor -f torrc`.
+You will also need to edit `zifd.toml` and change `tor.enabled` and `socks.enabled` to be true.
+The permissions on the Zif directory may well need to be `700` for Tor to be happy.

 To get started, simply run zifd.
 The output will contain your Zif address, which will look something like this: `ZncGWimPZHWxjTMj51QNKg25PTCXphtLbh`

 In order to connect to the rest of the network, you will need to bootstrap.
 This can either be done using the below API, or using [siv](https://gitlab.com/PoroCYon/siv).

-One you have bootstrapped, you will need to either restart your node or manually start network exploration with `/self/explore`, or siv.

-## Connecting to the main network
-Presently I am running several Zif nodes, you can bootstrap from this network like so (assuming you have Zifd running and listening on port 8080):

 ```
 curl localhost:8080/self/bootstrap/x4yknq5x7iijrmgy.onion/
 curl localhost:8080/self/explore/
 ```

-**NOTE:** This requires that Zif be running via Tor.
-If you have Tor installed, you can simply run `tor -f torrc` inside of the "tor" folder included with Zif.

 ## API